 Call Your Emergency Dentist Any Time

 We want to be here for you during a dental emergency.
 Whether you need to call our dentist in Jackson or Eatontown, trust that we’ll be with you as soon as possible to get you in for treatment.
 During a dental emergency, the sooner you call, the more likely it is that we can help save the tooth.
-Call either of our dental offices in New Jersey today if you are experiencing any of the above situations or something else you think might be an emergency.
+Call any of our dental offices in New Jersey today if you are experiencing any of the above situations or something else you think might be an emergency.